Maungapōhatu: Third and final phase

 The costs of defence at the various trials had ruined the community financially as it had to sell stock and land to meet the debt.
-The community was even ordered to pay the costs of the entire police operations and raid at Maungapohatu.
-Although the supreme court had found Rua's arrest illegal and a legal petition had been drafted to Parliament on 1 May 1917 on behalf of the Maungapohatu people calling for a full public inquiry into the events of April 1916, the behaviour of the police there and the subsequent intimidation of witnesses, no compensation was ever offered.
+The community was even ordered to pay the costs of the entire police operations and raid at Maungapōhatu.
+Although the supreme court had found Rua's arrest illegal and a legal petition had been drafted to Parliament on 1 May 1917 on behalf of the Maungapōhatu people calling for a full public inquiry into the events of April 1916, the behaviour of the police there and the subsequent intimidation of witnesses, no compensation was ever offered.

 When Rua returned to the Urewera, the settlement was divided, the lands overgrown and much of the community had relocated.
-The Presbyterian Mission under Rev. John Laughton had moved into Maungapohatu and was teaching Presbyterian Christianity and pākehā value systems.
+The Presbyterian Mission under Rev. John Laughton had moved into Maungapōhatu and was teaching Presbyterian Christianity and pākehā value systems.
 Rua had banned pākehā schools from the original community but a circular schoolhouse, described as being “in the most isolated spot where any school is maintained in New Zealand” was still in active use in the early 1920s.
-Possibly as part of a ritual purification Rua had both the Hiruharama Hou and the Hiona destroyed.
+Possibly as part of a ritual purification Rua had both the Hiruharama Hou and the Hīona destroyed.
 A typhoid epidemic broke out in the community in early in 1925 and after Laughton left in 1926 Rua organised the construction of a whole village for the third and final time.
-The new design reflected Rua Kenana's transition from a style of Old Testament prophet to that of New Testament pacifist.
+The new design reflected Rua's transition from a style of Old Testament prophet to that of New Testament pacifist.
 Houses of slab and shingle with galvanised iron roofs were built.
 There were two main streets and the houses were grouped carefully along them.
 He claimed this rebuilding was to prepare for the end of the world but when this failed to happen he blamed his followers.
-Eventually he moved downstream to Matahi in the eastern Bay of Plenty, where he lived until his death in 1937."
+Eventually he moved downstream to Matahī in the eastern Bay of Plenty, where he lived until his death in 1937."